CollectionBuilder/collectionbuilder-gh/pages/about.md

 # About {{ site.title }}

-This site is generated using `collectionbuilder-gh`, a project to generate a free and simple digital collection using [gh-pages](https://pages.github.com/) from:
+This site is generated using `collectionbuilder-gh`, a project to generate a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:

 - a CSV of collection metadata
 - a folder of JPEG images or PDF documents